WORK IN PROGRESS

 Question: Provenance/AuditEvent actions - any security issues here?

-Answer: After some discussion, the Provenance is the preferred resource to track this content, as will likely remain with the clinical data retention, AuditEvents may be cleansed periodically.
-AuditEvents are not always available/exposed to all users.
+After some discussion, the Provenance is the preferred resource to track this content, as will likely remain with the clinical data retention, however the AuditEvents may be cleansed periodically.

 Question: Will the spec also describe an $unmerge style operation, or will that be essentially a manual activity on the API using the Provenance/AuditEvents to determine context.